dotnet/docs-maui/docs/user-interface/controls/radiobutton.md

 <xref:Microsoft.Maui.Controls.RadioButton> grouping can be managed by the `RadioButtonGroup` class, which defines the following attached properties:

 - `GroupName`, of type `string`, which defines the group name for <xref:Microsoft.Maui.Controls.RadioButton> objects in an `ILayout`.
-> [!NOTE]
-> Although not required, it is strongly recommended that you provide a `GroupName` to ensure `SelectedValue` works correctly across all platforms.
 - `SelectedValue`, of type `object`, which represents the value of the checked <xref:Microsoft.Maui.Controls.RadioButton> object within an `ILayout` group.
 This attached property uses a `TwoWay` binding by default.

+> [!TIP]
+> Although not mandatory, it's strongly recommended that you set the `GroupName` property to ensure that the `SelectedValue` property works correctly across all platforms.

 For more information about the `GroupName` attached property, see [Group RadioButtons](#group-radiobuttons).
 For more information about the `SelectedValue` attached property, see [Respond to RadioButton state changes](#respond-to-radiobutton-state-changes).